-1.1 Related Previous Work
+1.1 Previous Work

-The problem of how to use old or inexact information is often neglected in theoretical work, even though balancing workload from distributed clients based on incomplete or possibly out of date server load information may be an increasingly common system requirement.
+The problem of how to use old information is generally neglected in theoretical work, even though balancing workload from distributed clients based on incomplete or possibly out of date server load information may be an increasingly common system requirement.
 A recent work by Awerbuch, Azar, Fiat, and Leighton [2] covers a similar theme, although their models are substantially different from ours.

 The idea of each task choosing from a small number of processors in order to balance the load has been studied before, both in theoretical and practical contexts.
 In many models, using just two choices per task can lead to an exponential improvement over one choice in the maximum load on a processor.
-In the static setting, this improvement appears to have first been noted by Karp, Luby, and Meyer auf der Heide [10].
+In the static setting, this improvement appears to have first been noted by Karp, Luby, and Meyer auf der Heide [7].
 A more complete analysis was given by Azar, Broder, Karlin, and Upfal [3].
-In the dynamic setting, this work was extended to a queueing theoretic model in [15, 16]; similar results were independently reported in [26].
+In the dynamic setting, this work was extended in [12, 13]; similar results were independently reported in [22].

-Other similar previous work includes that of Towsley and Mirchandaney [21] and that of Mirchandaney, Towsley, and Stankovic [12, 13].
-These authors examine how some simple load sharing policies are affected by communication delay, extending a similar study of load balancing policies by Eager, Lazowska, and Zahorjan [5, 6].
+In the queuing theory community, similar previous work includes that of Towsley and Mirchandaney [17] and that of Mirchandaney, Towsley, and Stankovic [9, 10].
+These authors examine how some simple load sharing policies are affected by communication delay, extending a similar study of load balancing policies by Eager, Lazowska, and Zahorjan [5].
 Their analyses are based on Markov chains associated with the load sharing policies they propose and simulations.

-Our work is most related to the queueing models of the above work, although it expands on this work in several directions.
-We apply a fluid-limit approach, in which we develop a deterministic model corresponding to the limiting system as $n \to \infty$ .
-We often call this system the limiting system.
-This approach has successfully been applied previously to study load balancing problems in [1, 15, 16, 17, 19, 26] (see also [1] for more references, or [18, 25] for the use of this approach in different settings), and it can be seen as a generalization of the previous Markov chain analysis.
+Our works expands on this work in several directions.
+We apply a fluid-limit approach, in which we develop a deterministic model corresponding to the limiting system as $n \to \infty$.
+We call this system the infinite system, and also refer to the method as the infinite system approach.
+This approach has successfully been applied previously to study load balancing problems in [1, 12, 13, 14, 15, 22] (see also [1] for more references, or [21] for the use of this approach in a different setting), and it can be seen as a generalization of the previous Markov chain analysis.
 Using this technique, we examine several new models of load balancing in the presence of old information.
 In conjunction with simulations, our models demonstrate several basic but powerful rules of thumb for load balancing systems, most notably the effectiveness of using just two choices.

 The remainder of this paper is organized as follows: in Section 2, we describe a general queueing model for the problems we consider.
 In Sections 3, 4, and 5, we consider different models of old information.
-For each such model, we present a corresponding limiting system, and using the limiting systems and simulations we determine important behavioral properties of these models.
-In Section 6, we briefly consider the question of cheating tasks, a concept that ties our models to natural but challenging game theoretic questions.
+For each such model, we present a corresponding infinite system, and using the infinite systems and simulations we determine important behavioral properties of these models.
 We conclude with a section on open problems and further directions for research.